MoyasiGinko/ecom-server/README.md

 #### Key Features <a name="key-features"></a>

-- Seamless Online Shopping: Experience a revolutionized e-commerce industry with our Micro Commerce app.
+- Seamless Online Shopping: Experience a revolutionized e-commerce industry with our E-Commerce app.
 Browse, explore, and purchase your favorite items with ease.

-- Wide Range of Products: Whether you're a fashion enthusiast, a tech geek, or a home decor lover, Micro Commerce has something for everyone.
+- Wide Range of Products: Whether you're a fashion enthusiast, a tech geek, or a home decor lover, E-Commerce has something for everyone.
 Discover a diverse collection of products.

 - User-Friendly Interface: Enjoy a visually appealing and intuitive user interface that ensures a seamless shopping experience for users of all backgrounds.

 - Integration with Back-End: Our front-end project seamlessly integrates with the back-end project, providing API endpoints and a database for a complete e-commerce solution.

-- Responsive Design: Micro Commerce is designed to be responsive, providing a consistent and enjoyable shopping experience on both mobile devices and desktops.
+- Responsive Design: E-Commerce is designed to be responsive, providing a consistent and enjoyable shopping experience on both mobile devices and desktops.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>